-- (1) An Authorised Private E-currency Trading Facility must, at the time a Licence is granted and at all times thereafter, have: - (a) transparent and non-discriminatory rules and procedures to ensure fair and orderly trading of Private E-currencies on its facility; - (b) objective criteria governing access to its facility; - (c) objective and transparent criteria for determining the Investments that can be traded on its facility; and - (d) adequate technology resources. - (2) An Authorised Private E-currency Trading Facility must maintain effective arrangements to verify that its members comply with requirements set out in COB, AML. - (3) An Authorised Private E-currency Trading Facility must not introduce a liquidity incentive scheme other scheme for encouraging bids on a trading venue or to increase the volume of business transacted unless it has obtained the prior approval of the AFSA. - (4) For the purposes of (1), an Authorised Private E-currency Trading Facility must make available to the public, without any charges, data relating to the quality of execution of transactions on the Authorised Private E-currency Trading Facility on at least an annual basis.
-Reports must include details about price, costs, speed and likelihood of execution for individual Private E-currencies.
+- (1) An Authorised Digital Asset Trading Facility must, at the time a Licence is granted and at all times thereafter, have: - (a) transparent and non-discriminatory rules and procedures to ensure fair and orderly trading of Digital Assets on its facility; - (b) objective criteria governing access to its facility; - (c) objective and transparent criteria for determining the Investments that can be traded on its facility; and - (d) adequate technology resources. - (2) An Authorised Digital Asset Trading Facility must maintain effective arrangements to verify that its members comply with requirements set out in COB, AML. - (3) An Authorised Digital Asset Trading Facility must not introduce a liquidity incentive scheme other scheme for encouraging bids on a trading venue or to increase the volume of business transacted unless it has obtained the prior approval of the AFSA. - (4) For the purposes of (1), an Authorised Digital Asset Trading Facility must make available to the public, without any charges, data relating to the quality of execution of transactions on the Authorised Digital Asset Trading Facility on at least an annual basis.
+Reports must include details about price, costs, speed and likelihood of execution for individual Digital Assets.